 How do I pay?

 You can request pest control and pay at the same time using our online form.
 After treatment, you will be asked to sign a form to confirm that work has been carried out to your satisfaction.
-You will be sent an invoice, which can be paid online or settled by post.

 If the work is chargeable, are there any price concessions for senior citizens and unwaged?

 The council charges a flat fee to keep costs down and make the service available and affordable to residents.
 There are no concessions as the costs are already very competitive.

 Are the insecticides used dangerous?

 Yes.
 Instructions will be left with you about the poison used.
 If taken internally, follow the guidance note given and seek medical advice immediately.
 Please keep the 'Poison Notice' that the technician will leave you.

 If you suspect an accidental poisoning please go to the nearest hospital's Accident and Emergency department, taking the 'Poison Notice' with you.